Fast View Synthesis of Casual Videos with Soup-of-Planes: Introduction

-In summary, our contributions include: \begin{itemize} \item a hybrid explicit non-neural representation that can model both static and dynamic video content, support view-dependent effects and complex surface geometries, and enable real-time rendering; \item a per-video optimization algorithm together with a set of carefully designed loss functions to estimate the above hybrid video representation from a monocular video; \item extensive evaluations on the NVIDIA~\cite{yoon2020nvidia} and DAVIS datasets~\cite{davis} show that our method can generate novel views with comparable quality to state-of-the-art NeRF-based view synthesis methods while being 100\texttimes\ faster for both training and rendering. \end{itemize}
+In summary, our contributions include: \begin{itemize} \item a hybrid explicit non-neural representation that can model both static and dynamic video content, supports view-dependent effects and complex surface geometries, and enables real-time rendering; \item a per-video optimization algorithm with a set of carefully designed loss functions to estimate the hybrid video representation from a monocular video; \item extensive evaluations on the NVIDIA~\cite{yoon2020nvidia} and DAVIS datasets~\cite{davis} show that our method can generate novel views with comparable quality to SOTA NeRF-based methods while being 100\texttimes\ faster\footnotemark\ for training and rendering. \end{itemize}